yabok/yasl/docs/API.rst

 The :c:`yaslnew()` function allocates a new :c:`yastr` of size :c:`initlen` and using the contents of the :c:`init` argument to initialize the string with.

+If the :c:`init` argument is a NULL pointer the string will be initialized with :c:`initlen` NULL bytes

+This function may return :c:`NULL` if the :c:`malloc()` call failed.

 yaslauto
 --------